Eknarin/OrderFulfillmentService/README.md

 * E-commerce
 ```
  The e-commerce wants to place an order to the service.
+ The e-commerce wants to ask for a shipment cost.
  The e-commerce wants to get the placed order.
- The e-commerce wants to update the placed order.
  The e-commerce wants to cancel the placed order.
 ```